agswapnil7/ec2-terraform/README.md

-# EC2 Creation on AWS Using Terraform - Proof of Concept
+# EC2 Creation on AWS Using Terraform

 This PoC automates EC2 instance provisioning on AWS using Terraform for Infrastructure-as-Code (IaC).